Towards Adversarially Robust Recommendation from Adaptive Fraudster Detection: Related Works

-A topic closely related to defense is anomaly detection, as it is a natural idea to detect the injected fake users.
-Basically, anomaly detection methods \cite{burke2006classification,yu2021detecting} extract the feature of users according to the behavior of the users, such as the degree, rating time, and review content, and then apply classification techniques to identify the abnormal users.
-Due to difficulty in obtaining the label, unsupervised methods such as clustering~\cite{mehta2007unsupervised,zhang2014detection,hao2021unsupervised,zhang2021user} and semi-supervised methods \cite{wu2012hysad, cao2013shilling} are widely-used in detection.
+A topic closely related to defense is Fraudster (or anomaly) detection, as it is natural to detect injected fake users.
+Basically, anomaly detection methods \cite{burke2006classification,yu2021detecting} extract the user features according to the behavior of the users, such as the degree, rating time, and review content, and then apply classification techniques to identify the abnormal users.
+Due to difficulty in obtaining the label, unsupervised methods such as clustering~\cite{mehta2007unsupervised,zhang2014detection,hao2021unsupervised,zhang2021user} and semi-supervised methods \cite{wu2012hysad,cao2013shilling} are widely-used in detection.
 However, we emphasize that anomaly detection is often employed as a preprocessing step.
+Given the current under-explored status of GNNs-based RS, we aim to investigate the adversarial robustness of the representative model \textit{GraphRfi}.